A set of videos to help you write up your advanced higher project report.

 Now if we can add Atwal, Burns, Carson and Morrin’s tracker we can have a full set for 2020 and you can look back with fondness at your time in AH, despite all the distancing.

-Investigating a mass-on-spring oscillator
+Investigating a mass-on-spring

 Demonstration

-Period and Amplitude Observe that the period appears to be independent of amplitude.
+Analysis Measurement of period Period and Amplitude Observe that the period appears to be independent of amplitude.

-A straight line is the usual result, showing that the period squared is proportional to the mass.
+Effect of mass A straight line is the usual result, showing that the period squared is proportional to the mass.

-A plot of the resulting data shows a ‘velocity vs. time’ graph.
+Velocity and acceleration A plot of the resulting data shows a ‘velocity vs. time’ graph.
 Note that the new graph is also sinusoidal.
 However, compared with the ‘distance vs. time’ graph, there is a phase difference – the velocity is a maximum when the displacement is zero, and vice versa.

 A similar gradient calculation based on the ‘velocity vs. time’ graph yields an ‘acceleration vs. time’ graph.
 Comparing this with the original ‘distance vs. time’ graph shows a phase difference of 180°.
 This indicates that the acceleration is always opposite in direction to the displacement.
 Teaching notes